Rejection Therapy

 Rejection Therapy is a social self-help game created by Jason Comely where being rejected by another person or group is the sole winning condition.
 The player can attempt any kind of social rejection, or try a suggestion from one of the Rejection Therapy suggestion cards available.
-The game can be played for any length of time, although many undertake the 30 Day Challenge.
+The game can be played for any length of time, although many undertake the 30-Day Challenge.

 The purpose of playing the game is to overcome the fear of rejection through controlled, forced exposure.
 By this means, players hope to adapt physically to the stresses of rejection.

+Rejection Therapy is currently owned by Jia Jiang.

 Gameplay

 Rules

 There is only one official rule to Rejection Therapy, which is to be rejected by another person at least once, every day.
 There are also stipulations as to what counts as a rejection and what does not: